As credit card numbers fall in value on the black market, thieves are turning to a much more lucrative form of ID theft

 “Credit card fraud is not solved, but credit card fraud is contained,” Reemts says.
 “With account takeover, [a fraudster] can clean out all kinds of accounts – checking accounts, investment accounts, savings accounts.”

-Easy, reused passwords multiply consumer
+Easy, reused passwords multiply consumer risk

 Once a fraudster hacks one account, the next account often is easier to crack because consumers frequently use the same username and password combination on many different Web properties including email accounts, Wilk says.
 It’s easier for consumers to remember, but also easier to hack.